 I read everything else Chambers wrote—his journalistic essays and his posthumous work, Cold Friday.
 I researched diligently the papers of Reagan’s presidency at his library, combing through all his speeches, and read as many as I could of the myriad books about him that kept appearing.

 It all came together, and now the result is The Witness and the President: Whittaker Chambers, Ronald Reagan, and the Future of Freedom.
-The book is now available through Amazon at this URL.
+The book is now available through Amazon.

 Am I relieved that this has now come to fruition?
 Absolutely.
 But this is more than merely the satisfaction of getting the book published; this is part of my effort to help our citizens understand basic Biblical principles upon which our society must be based.